ballerina-platform/lsp4intellij/README.md

 ## Features

 #### Code Completion
-Press `CTRL+SPACE` to see the completion items list,which depends on your cursor position.
-(Code completion items will also auto pop-up based on your language server specific trigger characters.)
+Press `CTRL+SPACE` to see the completion items list, which depends on your cursor position.(Code completion items will also auto pop-up based on your language server specific trigger characters.)

 ![](resources/images/lsp4intellij-completion.gif)